 4/ Fill up the gas bottles.

 - Make sure you have full gas bottles at least a couple of days before Christmas Day lunch.
 Even better, connect your BBQ to your home’s gas system and you never have to worry again about running out of gas mid-cooking.
 It’s a simple process that saves you time, money and Curran Plumbing are the experts.
-Click here for more information.
+Check out our post about throwing away old gas bottles for more information.

 5/ Is your hot water system up to the task?